 It’s quite obvious that trendlines exist and they are created in very creative ways.

-A trendline can be built up of a few points on the chart that create a line basically.
+A trendline can be built up of a few points on the chart that create a line.

 Just looking at the trendlines will not help you as a beginner investor, you need to know why trendlines work and what they do.

-Here are my top 5 reasons why trendlines actually work:
+Here are my top 5 reasons why trendlines work:

-- Trenlines gather attention – A LOT of investors and traders respect trendlines that are created from basically nothing.
-When a trendlines is visible it is usually treated as a support or resistance.
-The fact that it’s visible is what’s creating all the attention around it, it’s a self fulfilling prophecy.
+- Trendlines gather attention – A LOT of investors and traders respect trendlines that are created from basically nothing.
+When a trendline is visible it is usually treated as a support or resistance.
+The fact that it’s visible is what’s creating all the attention around it, it’s a self-fulfilling prophecy.

-- Trendlines create big break outs – It’s no surprise that trendlines create a lot of built up tension in the market together with contracts that are traded around these levels.
-Once a trendline is broker it can create a cascading effect where the market shoots in one direction and creates either a short-term trend or a long-term trend.
+- Trendlines create big breakouts – It’s no surprise that trendlines create a lot of built-up tension in the market together with contracts that are traded around these levels.
+Once a trendline is brokered it can create a cascading effect where the market shoots in one direction and creates either a short-term trend or a long-term trend.